sr99622/libonvif/README.md

 ### Alarm Sounds

 A few default alarm sounds for selection.
 A system wide volume setting for the alarm volume can be made with the slider.

+### Show Alarms on Display

+When selected (default is yes) a red filled circle will be displayed on the camera stream during alarm conditions.
+The circle will blink if the stream is being recorded during an alarm.
+De-selecting this checkbox will show the camera stream without any alarm markings.

+### Save Picture for Alarms

+When selected (default is yes) a picture will be saved to the Pictures directory each time an alarm is triggered.
+The pictures are used to populate the Event Browser accessible from the File panel which can be used to view vidoes at the time point of the alarm.

 ---
 &nbsp;